-FAQs to help you understand TBI, and how to protect your rights to work comp benefits
+FAQs to help you understand TBI, and how to protect your rights to Michigan workers’ comp benefits

-One of the most serious workplace injuries is a traumatic brain injury (TBI).
+One of the most difficult cases is a traumatic brain injury (TBI) workers’ comp claim in Michigan.
 These types of injuries usually occur from a blow to the head and are not always quickly diagnosed.
-We’ve provided these frequently asked questions to help you understand this complicated injury, and how to protect your rights to Michigan workers compensation benefits.
+We’ve provided these frequently asked questions to help you understand this complicated injury, and how to protect your rights to workplace injury benefits.

-For help now, call one of our workmans comp lawyers at (855) 221-2667, or you can fill out our free contact form.
+For help now, call one of our lawyers at (844) 345-0952, or you can fill out our free contact form.
 There’s no cost or obligation.

-Q. What are symptoms of traumatic brain injury?
+Q. What are symptoms of a traumatic brain injury?

-A. A person with a traumatic brain injury can develop a contusion, hematoma or swelling of the brain.
+A person with this injury can develop a contusion, hematoma or swelling of the brain.
 This can be a dangerous and life changing event.
 Long-term effects include memory problems, headaches, dizziness, sensitivity to light and sound, nerve damage, seizures and personality change.

-A person affected by a traumatic brain injury might find themselves quick to anger and unable to deal with family or co-workers.
+A person affected by this injury might find themselves quick to anger and unable to deal with family or co-workers.
 We also see people who suffer from depression and severe fatigue.

 Always see a doctor after a blow to the head.
 You might not even realize the extent of your own injury.

-A. You are entitled to reasonable and necessary medical care for your traumatic brain injury.
+In Michigan, workers’ comp will cover medical treatment for a traumatic brain injury (TBI) because by law you are entitled to reasonable and necessary medical care for your on the job injury.
 Some people get better with just rest while others need significant medical treatment.
-All medical care should be paid under workers compensation.
+All medical care should be paid under these benefits.